Andrew Prine: Karyn Kupcinet

 During the course of an investigation, the Los Angeles County Sheriff's Department said Prine voluntarily worked with investigators when questioned.
-Prine said he had talked with Kupcinet twice by phone on Wednesday, the day before her murder, when he was trying to resolve a phone call from Kupcinet who told him that a baby had been left on her doorstep.
-He told her to call the police and later followed up with calls to see if she had contacted the authorities.
-Additionally during the investigation both Edward Rubin and Robert Hathaway, the two men who had been at her apartment the night of her death and possibly been the last to see her alive, were eventually named as suspects.
+Prine said he had talked with Kupcinet twice by phone on Wednesday, the day before her murder, when he was trying to resolve an issue she had brought up during the first of their telephone conversations.
+She told Prine a baby had been abandoned on the doorstep of her apartment.
+He told her to call the police and later followed up with another call to see if she had contacted the authorities.

+In addition to Prine, during the investigation both Edward Rubin and Robert Hathaway, the two men who had been at Kupcinet’s apartment during the night of her death and possibly had been the last people to see her alive, were named as suspects.

 In 1988, Kupcinet's father Irv Kupcinet published a memoir in which he revealed that he and his wife Essee believed that Prine had nothing to do with their daughter's murder.
 He was suspicious of a person, still alive when he wrote his memoir, who had no connection to Prine.
 Irv Kupcinet named David Lange, a neighbor of his daughter and brother to actress Hope Lange, who had twice confessed to friends he was guilty.
 When questioned, Lange suggested that he had been joking.
-However, when a girlfriend who was with Lange in his upper apartment told him about the police activity at his friend Karen's apartment, his reaction was adamant and he told her to close the drapes and keep quiet.
-She thought his demeanor was strange because Lange often had been in Karyn's apartment.
-Later, Lange stopped talking to the police, hired attorneys, and moved to New York.
+However, when a girlfriend who was with Lange in his apartment, located directly below Karyn Kupcinet’s unit, told him about the police activity there, he told her adamantly to close the drapes and keep quiet.
+She thought his demeanor was strange because he often had been in Kupcinet’s apartment.